George Munsey: Early life

 Munsey was born in Oxford, England.
 He was educated at Loretto School in East Lothian between 2006 and 2011.
 He attended the school on a golf scholarship.

 He moved from Oxford to Edinburgh at the age of 13 initially with the intention of pursuing his career as a pro golfer.
-He went onto become a scratch golfer by the age of 16 and he also went onto play golf alongside Tyrrell Hatton regularly in Oxfordshire.
+He went on to become a scratch golfer by the age of 16, and he also went onto play golf alongside Tyrrell Hatton regularly in Oxfordshire.
 However, he changed his mind from becoming a pro golfer to a cricketer as he found tough challenges in pursuing his interest in golf.

 Domestic and franchise career

 Munsey has played club cricket in Scotland for The Grange Club and Watsonians.
 He remained in Edinburgh after finishing his school and obtained a first central contract with Cricket Scotland in 2014.

-On 21 April 2019, playing for Gloucestershire 2nd XI against Bath in an unofficial Twenty20 match, Munsey scored 147 runs in 39 balls.
+On 21 April 2019, playing for the Gloucestershire 2nd XI against Bath in an unofficial Twenty20 match, Munsey scored 147 runs in 39 balls.
 His century was brought up in 25 balls, having scored his fifty in 17 balls, whilst he also scored six sixes in an over as Gloucestershire 2nd XI made 326/3 from their 20 overs.
 He was bought by Brampton Wolves for the 2019 Global T20 Canada.

 On 24 August 2020, Munsey signed for Hampshire for the 2020 Vitality Blast.
 He played for Kent in the 2021 Royal London One-Day Cup.

 He was selected to play for Sylhet Strikers in the 2025 Bangladesh Premier League.

+In February 2026, Munsey agreed to a contract with Nottinghamshire to play for the club in that year's T20 Blast.